✦ Blog·7 min read

 Common Last-Minute Mistakes

-Not writing your statement outside the UCAS box.
+Not writing your answers outside the UCAS box.
 Never write or make final edits directly in the UCAS application interface.
 Write in a separate document (Word, Google Docs, or Notion work well), finalise it there, and paste the completed version.
 The UCAS interface does not autosave reliably, and formatting can behave unexpectedly.

 Not reading it fresh on the day of submission.
 Familiarity blinds you to errors and awkward phrasing.
 Always do a final read-through on the day you plan to submit.